jonelo/jacksum/README.md

 **Jacksum** is a free and cross-platform file integrity software that generates, stores, and compares message digests (hashes) to detect changes made to the files.

-Jacksum supports **471 algorithms**, including checksum, CRCs, cryptographic and non-cryptographic hash functions.
+Jacksum supports **471 algorithms**, including checksums, CRCs, cryptographic and non-cryptographic hash functions.

 Jacksum can **recursively compute hashes** with **multiple algorithms** **simultaneously**.
 Jacksum takes advantage of modern **multi-processor/